maleadt/gpuocelot/README.md

 more recent than gcc 4.6), you _will_ need to edit `ocelot/scripts/build_environment.py` and change the two `nvcc` command lines to include `-ccbin=gcc-4.6` (or something similar).

+**Note**: due to restrictions of the build system, make sure you only use absolute paths when passing information through environment variables, and always build with `--install`.

 Usage